Note

 (BFF).
 Generally speaking, analogue captures from VCRs and the like, using USB digitisers, are TFF.
 Digital Video

-(DV) transfers from Digital 8 or MiniDV camcorders using Firewire are generally BFF.
+(DV) transfers from Digital 8 or MiniDV camcorders using FireWire are generally BFF.
 Determining the field order helps

 various aspects of video restoration.
 On most occasions though, if you get the field order wrong in a setting, it will be